zedrdave/flask-smorest-sqla/README.rst

 Flask REST API without the cruft
 ==================================

-This packages builds upon `flask-smorest <https://github.com/marshmallow-code/flask-smorest>`_ and SQLAlchemy, to provide ORM integration and provide a boilerplate-free REST implementation with:
+This packages builds upon `flask-smorest <https://github.com/marshmallow-code/flask-smorest>`_ and SQLAlchemy, to provide ORM integration and a boilerplate-free REST implementation with:

 - CRUD endpoints
 - [To do] Access Authorisation